Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Effects of Secondary Parameters on the Solidification Shoreline

 The mass and composition of the atmosphere play a key role in determining the thermal steady state of a gas dwarf, as we have shown in our primary study and our secondary parameter studies.
 However, the mass of the iron-silicate interior may also play a role, given that previous studies have shown its influence on the thermal evolution of gas dwarfs and partially-molten super-Earths. \cite{Herath2024} show that, for airless planets in the super-Earth regime, a larger planet mass leads to a lower global mantle melt fraction after 10 Gyrs, due to larger pressures in the interior resulting in pressure-induced solidification.
 The consequences of a larger or smaller silicate mass on the thermal evolution of a gas dwarf are still unclear, however.
 In this study, we vary the total mass of the planet and investigate its effect on the thermal steady state of gas dwarfs, and thus the location of the solidification shoreline in the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space.
 Note that varying the total planet mass is in effect varying the mass of the silicate interior if the EMF is held constant, given that the volatile inventory and the capacity for the mantle to store volatiles will both increase simultaneously.

 We vary the total mass of the planet in our simulation between $2\,M_{\oplus}$ and $8\,M_{\oplus}$, given that masses larger than $8\,M_{\oplus}$ result in deep-mantle pressures outside the range of our MgSiO$_3$ equation of state.
 We increase the instellation flux to $35\,F_{\oplus}$ and the EMF to 1\%, in order to ensure that the planet is in the `permanent magma ocean' region of the parameter space.
 We find that the global melt fraction above the middle layer of the mantle, defined by the radial co-ordinate, is insensitive to the planet mass (figure \ref{fig:planetmassresults}).
 While a larger planet mass leads to pressure-induced solidification in the deep mantle \citep{Bower2018,Herath2024}, the pressures nearer the surface and thus the surface melt fraction are unaffected.
 Therefore, the likelihood of a gas dwarf possessing a surface magma ocean will be unaffected by its mass, implying that the location of the solidification shoreline is insensitive to planet mass.

-A caveat to this result is that we do not explore the full mass range expected for sub-Neptunes (i.e., up to and including the mass of Neptune) in this study, therefore we do not capture the full effect of the planet mass on the thermal steady state for gas dwarfs.
+One caveat to this result is that we do not account for the relationship between interior mass and EMF that arises due to atmospheric escape \citep{Rogers2021}.
+Therefore, our results show that the solidification shoreline is insensitive to interior mass assuming no relation between the interior mass and the EMF.
+Another caveat is that we do not explore the full mass range expected for sub-Neptunes (i.e., up to and including the mass of Neptune) in this study, therefore we do not capture the full effect of the planet mass on the thermal steady state for gas dwarfs.